Blog Contents (Jump to Section)

 - Observations and focus groups can save time by gathering more than one amount of data at a time, although as your attention is spread, you are likely to get less detailed data.

-Data reporting and analysis
+Hypnosis research data reporting and analysis

 Your method of analysing your data will depend on whether you have numerical or textual (words) data.